-Starting a successful clothing line to comes down to 5 things: have the right story for the right market; design a great, unique solution; manufacture the right quality at the right cost; build a fanatical fan base; and drive sales.
+Starting a successful clothing line comes down to 5 things: have the right story for the right market; design a great, unique solution; manufacture the right quality at the right cost; build a fanatical fan base; and drive sales.
 If you can do those 5 things well you’ve got a good shot at being the next superstar clothing line.

 Step 1: Know Your Niche & Have the Right Story